 Ultimately, I made the tough decisions — so without further ado or wayward logic, here are my Top 10 Baja Bites for 2018 (12 actually as there were two ties)…

 The cuisine of Michocán met Baja California this year when Once Pueblos opened in the Valle de Guadalupe.
-The Aztecs utilized corn husks to carry food on long journeys, kind of like a pre-Hispanic brown bag.
-Chef Sandra Vasquez gives the dish – typically made with pork – a regional twist by adding sumptuous grilled Baja California shrimp and mushrooms bathed in a rich, profoundly deep ancho chili based sauce.
+The Aztecs utilized corn husks to cook and carry food on long journeys, kind of like a pre-Hispanic brown bag.
+Chef Sandra Vasquez gives the dish – called mextlapique, typically made with pork – a regional twist by adding sumptuous grilled Baja California shrimp and mushrooms bathed in a rich, profoundly deep ancho chili based sauce.

 9. Croquette of Beef Cheek at Los Compas, Tijuana